martin-sicho/genui/README.md

 them from public sources.
 QSAR and generative models can be built from this data as well as 2D representations of chemical space.
-The GenUI [web frontend](https://github.com/martin-sicho/genui-gui) uses the REST services implemented here to allow simple access to all these features to less experienced users as well.
-You can find out more about how to extend and use the GenUI framework in the documentation (TODO: add link).
+The GenUI [web frontend](https://github.com/martin-sicho/genui-gui) uses the REST services implemented here to allow simple access to all these features to less experienced users as well and data visualization.
+ You can find out more about how to extend and use the GenUI Python API in the [documentation](https://martin-sicho.github.io/genui/docs/index.html).

 You can also directly deploy and test existing open source GenUI ecosystem as Docker images